Matthew 13:3

 “Again, the kingdom of heaven is like a merchant seeking fine pearls, and upon finding one pearl of great value, he went and sold all that he had and bought it.

-A merchant.
-Jesus is the merchant who sold or gave up all he had to win you.
+(b) A merchant.
+Jesus is the merchant who sold or gave all he had to redeem you.

-A pearl of great value.
-In his eyes you are highly valued.
-Jesus gave his life to redeem you.
+(e) A pearl of great value.
+In the Lord’s eyes you are highly valued, like a fine pearl without blemish.

 Matthew 13:47